UPPMAX/UPPMAX-documentation/docs/software/gcc_compile_c.md

 This compiles the file `hello_world.c` using all defaults:

-- default/no optimization
+- default/no optimisation
 - the executable created is called `a.out`

-To compiles the file `hello_world.c` with run-time speed optimization and creating an executable with a more sensible name, use:
+To compiles the file `hello_world.c` with run-time speed optimisation and creating an executable with a more sensible name, use:

 ```bash
 gcc -O3 -o hello_world hello_world.c
 ```

-- `-O3`: optimize for run-time speed
+- `-O3`: optimise for run-time speed
 - `-o hello_world`: the executable created is called `hello_world`

 ### 3. Run